 If you’re going to engage a debt settlement company, be wary of anyone offering something that sounds too good to be true.
 That includes anyone who guarantees they’ll be successful or promises that they can magically repair your credit.
 Read our article on how to spot debt relief and credit repair scams to learn what to watch out for.

 When in doubt, err on the side of caution.
 Do your research and educate yourself thoroughly on all the other options before you consider a debt settlement plan.
-The Federal Trade Commission offers these recommendations on looking for a debt settlement company, and they are worth considering.

 It’s also a good idea to consult with an affordable financial professional before you give any money or personal information to a settlement company.
 A non-profit credit counselor will be able to point you in the right direction, and many credit counselors offer initial sessions free of charge.